Anarion-zuo/GitBook_Algorithm/design-and-analysis-of-algorithms.md

 $$
 S=\{(x_i,y_i)|_{i=1,2,...}\}
 $$
 Assume no 2 have the same x and y coordinate and no 3 in a line.
-A convex hull is the smallest convex polygon containing all points in S, and we are going to call that $CH(S)​$.
+A convex hull is the smallest convex polygon containing all points in S, and we are going to call that $CH(S)$.

 ![1550826046400](C:\Users\a\AppData\Roaming\Typora\typora-user-images\1550826046400.png)